 Just get closer.

-Mostly, though, He’s teaching me that there is great purpose to this waiting.
+Mostly, though, He’s teaching that there is great purpose to this waiting.
 And I am not powerless in any of this.
+And neither are you.
 Truly.
-He’s given me much to do, much to learn, and countless ways to share His promises.
-The same hands that formed me, hold me still.
-Even today.
-Praise be.

 Thanks for growing with me. ❤